Born and Raised (John Mayer album): Background

+Artwork

+The album cover and artwork for single "Queen of California" were designed in a turn-of-the-century, trade-card style by British traditional signwriter and designer David Adrian Smith.
+Known for his expertise in high-quality ornamental hand-crafted reverse glass signs and decorative silvered and gilded mirrors, Smith was commissioned by Columbia Records to collaborate with Mayer on the artwork, which took approximately one month to complete.

+On August 8, 2022, during a Rise For The River Benefit concert aimed at supporting those affected by damaging floods in Montana, Mayer revealed the hidden meaning behind the clock featured on the album cover.
+Mayer shared that the clock, set to 10:38, holds personal significance to him due to his "obsession with time" and contemplation of his place in life.
+Mayer explained that if the average male life expectancy was a 24-hour day, then at the time he released the album, it was 10:38 AM in the entire day of his life.
+He further expressed that as he stood there on stage, it was metaphorically "about lunch time" in his life and encouraged others to reflect on the time of day in their own lives as a source of inspiration.

 Promotion

 Promotion for Born and Raised was hampered by the return of his throat granuloma, and thus he was limited to only interviews.
 Mainstream promotion included interviews on Late Night with Jimmy Fallon and The Ellen DeGeneres Show, in which he described Born and Raised as his most "honest" and "cohesive" album.
 He also appeared as a musical guest on the Late Show with David Letterman, playing guitar with the house band.
 On May 10, 2012, the Clive Davis Theater hosted An Evening with John Mayer in which Mayer discussed Born and Raised and his career.

 Touring

 In September 2011, Mayer was forced to cancel a small run of live dates upon the discovery of a throat granuloma.
 In spring 2012, he was scheduled to tour North America, but was forced to cancel the tour after being informed by doctors that his throat granuloma had returned.
 He has said that he is to undergo surgery again, but that he has "no choice but to take an indefinite break from live performing."

 On January 16, 2013, Mayer performed on stage for the first time since April 1, 2011.
 He was joined by David Ryan Harris, Sean Hurley, Aaron Sterling, Ben Bullington, and Lil Jane & The Pistol Whips at the Emerson Theater in Bozeman, Montana.
 The concert was part of a benefit organized to help firefighters who battled the previous summer's Pine Creek Fire.

 The Born and Raised World Tour began on July 6, 2013, in Milwaukee, Wisconsin.
 In November 2013, Mayer enjoyed the number one Boxscore on the Billboard chart, grossing a $2.3 million box-office from his first concert appearance in Brazil on September 19.
 The sold-out performance at São Paulo's Arena Anhembi had more than 30,000 in attendance.